benedictaquino/football-guys/report.md

 created complexes for each position and inserted them into a MongoDB which would be accessible via my [web app].
 The code for this is in the [tda.py] script.

+The plots for the weekly barcode diagrams can be found [here].

 ## Visualization

 I used plotly to visualize the simplicial complexes.
 I exported the plotly